 Compiled by the Road Trip Alberta team

 Nestled into the Edmonton River Valley, it’s hard to miss the pyramid structures dotting the landscape.
-From the outside, the Muttart Conservatory and its 4 giant pyramids have been a highlight in the Edmonton landscape for decades.
-On the inside, it’s an oasis of various world biomes and gardens that are ever growing and blooming.
-It’s a beautiful and tranquil spot in Edmonton to experience some inner peace and to see some various plant-life from around the world.
+From the outside, the Muttart Conservatory and its four giant pyramids have been a highlight in the Edmonton landscape for decades.
+On the inside, it’s an oasis of various world biomes and gardens that are ever-growing and blooming.
+It’s a beautiful and tranquil spot in Edmonton to experience some inner peace and see various plant life from around the world.

 What is the Muttart Conservatory?

 One of the most famous landmarks in Edmonton, Alberta, as well as one of the most beautiful botanical gardens in Canada, the Muttart Conservatory consists of three greenhouses, public gardens, and four giant glass pyramids.
 With two larger pyramids and two medium-sized pyramids, three of them are used to display plants from arid, temperate, and tropical environments, while the fourth is used to display seasonal plants and ornamental flowers in themed shows and exhibits.
 The two large pyramids have an area of 660 square metres (7,100 sq ft), and the two medium-sized pyramids have an area of 410 square metres (4,400 sq ft).

 With over 700 species of plants in the three climate-regulated biomes, you can spend hours wandering around the pyramids at your own pace to discover all of the incredible plants that grow within them.
 Whether you’re a local or a tourist, the beauty of the displays at the Muttart Conservatory should not be missed when you visit Edmonton; in fact, we think it’s one of the best things to do in Edmonton.